 Lee Wind is the founding blogger and publisher of I’m Here.
 I’m Queer.
 What The Hell Do I Read?, an award-winning website about books, culture, and empowerment for Lesbian, Gay, Bi, Trans, Questioning and Queer youth, and their Allies.
-He is the author of No Way, They Were Gay: Hidden Lives and Secret Loves, a Junior Library Guild Gold Standard Selection.
+He is the author of No Way, They Were Gay: Hidden Lives and Secret Loves, which won the ILA Children’s and Young Adult’s Book Award and was named a 2021 Chicago Public Library Best of the Best Book.
 Lee also works for IBPA and SCBWI.
 Visit him online at www.leewind.org to see and share how #QueerHistoryIsEverywhere.

 What was your favorite book when you were a child?